dwarvesf/handbook/faq.md

 2. **How about my career path?**
     You can check up the [Making a Career](making-a-career.md) section where we’ve mapped our trajectory of mastery to *six different levels*.

-3. **What are we heading to this year?**
+3. **What are we heading to this month?**
     Planning is guessing.
 It’s why we don’t really have a business plan.
-However, we do have an all-hands meeting every two months that you can join and get updated.
+However, we do have an all-hands meeting every months that you can join and get updated.

 4. **Can I work on my friend project?**
     We have a short note on this topic [Moonlighting](moonlighting.md)